-Grant applications are due electronically to Chaplain Rob Spach at email@example.com by 5 p.m. on the due dates indicated below for various grants.
+Grant applications are due electronically to Chaplain Rob Spach at email@example.com by 5 p.m. on the due dates indicated below under "Winter, Spring, and Summer Break Grants."
 No late applications will be accepted.

 The Chaplain's Office awards grants of up to $200 for students to attend conferences centered on faith or spirituality.
-Conference Grants are awarded on a rolling basis throughout the academic year.
+Conference Grants (DOC) are awarded on a rolling basis throughout the academic year.
 Since funds are limited, these grants are awarded on a first-come, first-served basis until available funds are exhausted.
 Ordinarily, no student will be awarded more than one Conference Grant in a single academic year.
 (However, receipt of a Conference Grant does not preclude a student from receiving other types of grants available from the Office of the Chaplain.)
 Conference Grant applications are due one month prior to the start date of the conference.
-Download the application for Conference Grants.

-Chaplain's Office Grants for service, study, or experiential learning that relates to or embodies expressions of spirituality or religious faith are awarded three times a year: for winter, spring, or summer break.
-The funds for these grants come from several sources, each of which has its own set of criteria.
-Students are encouraged to read the detailed descriptions below to determine which grants may apply to the experience for which they wish to submit an application (see the accompanying Grant Application page).
+Chaplain's Office Grants for service, study, or experiential learning that relates to or embodies expressions of spirituality or religious faith are awarded three times a year: Winter, spring, and summer breaks.
+The funds for these grants come from several sources, each has its own set of criteria.
+Students are encouraged to read the detailed descriptions below to determine which grants may apply to the experience they wish to submit a break grant application (DOC).
 Students who receive a winter or spring break grant remain eligible to apply for a summer break grant.